 Your Board Appointment Plan: 10 step guide

-Here is a 10-step guide to ensure you are well-prepared to create and take advantage of opportunities that can facilitate gaining a board seat this year.
+Here is a 10-step guide to ensure you are well prepared to create and capitalize on opportunities that can help you secure a board seat this year.

 STEP 1 – Adopt a proactive approach

-Yes, many board appointments happen, directly or indirectly, as the result of a personal or professional connection.
-However, board seats are rarely offered to people not actively looking for one.
+Yes, many board appointments occur, directly or indirectly, through personal or professional connections.
+However, board seats are rarely offered to people who are not actively seeking one.
 If you want a board seat this year, you must be proactive; now is the time to begin.

-Gaining a board seat will take more than the common reactive approach of simply applying for board vacancies IF and when they are advertised.
-I have highlighted IF here for good reasons.
+Securing a board seat will require more than a reactive approach of simply applying for vacancies when they are advertised.
 Firstly, most board, committee, and advisory board opportunities are not openly advertised.
-Secondly, when board opportunities are advertised, they can be incredibly difficult to find.
-This is even more so if the process is handled by a recruiter with an endless list of qualified talent on their books.
+Secondly, when board opportunities are advertised, they can still be incredibly difficult to find.
+This is even more so if the process is handled by a recruiter.

-If you are successful in finding an advertised board role, there will be numerous well-qualified, proactive candidates who have their board resumes up to date and ready to go, who will clearly know what they have to offer the board, and may have already established a connection with the recruiter and/or current and past board members.
+If you are successful in finding an advertised board role, you will face numerous well-qualified, proactive candidates with up-to-date board resumes and ready to go.
+They will know what they have to offer the board and may already have established connections with the recruiter or organization.

-A proactive approach should not only keep you one step ahead of the competition.
-With the right plan, you can find unadvertised opportunities and take the direct approach to gain a board seat.
+A proactive approach should not only keep you one step ahead of the competition but also help you stay ahead of the curve.
+With the right plan, you can identify unadvertised opportunities and take a direct approach to secure a board seat.
+A proactive approach should start with you telling people that you are seeking a board seat.

 STEP 2 – Consider your long-term board goals

-Achieving long-term board goals is challenging but nearly impossible if you are unsure what they are.
+Achieving your long-term board goals is challenging, but even moreso if you are unsure what they are.
 They do not need to be set in stone.
 In fact, your aspirations are unlikely to be realistic if you do not modify them along the way.
-However, without them, you lack direction and the potential to make ill-informed decisions that prevent you from reaching your full leadership potential.
+However, without them, you lack direction and the ability to avoid ill-informed decisions that could prevent you from reaching your full leadership potential.
 So, ask yourself, ‘What sort of board(s) do I want to serve on within the next 5-10 years?’
 If, for example, your answer is a significant commercial company, then think about which organizations and roles today may help you get there.
-Now, focus on how to achieve these or similar, short-term board goals.
+Now, focus on how to achieve these or similar short-term board goals.

 STEP 3 – Stop doing what isn’t working

-“The harder you work, the luckier you get” sounds fair and good advice.
+“The harder you work, the more successful you get” sounds fair and good advice.
 But I can assure you that from a board appointment perspective, the harder you work does not correlate to success.
 It is not a numbers game.
 I see people continually submitting board applications and then sitting back, waiting for a call.
 At best, they get an email informing them that their application was unsuccessful.
-Then, there are those who make it to the board interview stage but still do not get appointed.
+Sometimes they may make it to the board interview stage, but still do not get appointed.

 STEP 4 – Learn to jump hurdles

-Think about what is preventing you from gaining a board appointment or preventing you from starting.
-Recognizing current and potential hurdles and planning for them is important.
-Three main things will cause hurdles and prevent you from gaining a board seat:
+Think about what is preventing you from securing a board appointment or from starting your search.
+Recognizing current and potential hurdles, then planning for them, is essential.
+Three common things often cause hurdles and prevent individuals from gaining a board seat:

-2. Your board pitch to those organizations is not convincing
+- A board pitch that is not convincing

-When faced with a hurdle, reviewing these three key areas should help you find a way around or over them.
+When faced with a hurdle, reviewing these three key areas should help you find a way around or over it.

 STEP 5 – Write or revamp your board resume

-Having reviewed over 10,000 board resumes and written over 5,000 of them, I know that having a carefully crafted Board Resume works.
-Whilst it is not the only factor that will get you appointed, it greatly influences the decisions made by recruiters, board chairs and selection panels.
+Having reviewed over 10,000 board resumes and written over 5,000, I know that a carefully crafted Board Resume works.
+Whilst it is not the only factor that will get you appointed, it significantly influences the decisions of recruiters, board chairs, and selection panels.
 After being appointed to the board of a commercial company, a client asked the chair, “What attracted you to me initially?”
-They responded, “It was the style, format and clearly articulated content of your board resume.”
+They responded, “It was the style, format, and clearly articulated content of your board resume.”

 Your executive resume will not have this level of impact.
-In fact, submitting an executive resume for a board role may be interpreted as a lack of commitment to their board opportunity and a board career, that you are poorly organized or falsely assume that your reputation alone is enough to be appointed.
+In fact, submitting an executive resume for a board role may be interpreted as a lack of commitment to the role and a board career, or that you are poorly organized.
+Some candidates mistakenly assume that their reputation alone is enough to secure the appointment.

 STEP 6 – Write your board profile